Walking in a Sacred Circle Garden

 My wife, Karen, and I have constructed a "Sacred Circle Garden" (Nemeton Grove, Reflection Circle, Serenity Circle, Circular Sacred Garden, etc) which can be used for this kind of Heart-Mind-Spirit-Energies (Hsin-Shen-Qi) Circle Walking ritual and meditation practice as well as for other ritual, magickal, mystical, seasonal, outdoor relaxation, and celebratory activities.

-Adults and Children, Hawks, Owls, Birds, Cats, Dogs, Lizards, Snakes, Toads, Bats, Insects and other Critters have visited our Sacred Circle Garden thus far.
+Adults and Children, Hawks, Owls, Birds, Cats, Dogs, Lizards, Snakes, Toads, Bats, Raccoons, Insects and other Critters have visited our Sacred Circle Garden thus far.
 We welcome all Fairies, Elves, Unicorns, Dragons, Phoenixes, Spirits, Guardians of the Four Directions, Gods and Goddesses, and Wee Folk to our Sacred Circle and we leave offerings of food, water, gifts, and incense to welcome all of them.
 We would get very unnerved if a real Lion or Bear appeared in the Nemeton while we were present; but we do hope that they are thriving somewhere else in the Wild on this planet.
 We live in a rural area near Red Bluff, California, in the Northern Hemisphere.

 Consider Wang Shujin's Baguazhang advice that, "The definitions above are just rough explanations of a much larger picture.
 As for the details, it depends upon the learner himself to study, question, consider, analyze, and practice in order to find deeper meaning.
 The eight forms should also be examined and practiced individually.
 In conclusion, the more diligently you study the greater your return.
 Bagua Zhang forms imitate the nature of heaven and earth.
 Follow the principles of yin-yang and harmonize with the seasons, and you will benefit humanity by developing a more universal view of life.
 Embracing the yin-yang fish and treading the ba gua diagram you will walk the circle as though striding through the cosmos."